Wildlander-mod/wildlander-mod.github.io/2-RecommendedReading/1-BeforeYouBegin.md

 ## Suggestions for various GFX cards

-GEFORCE® GTX 9 SERIES or Equivalent cards, potato/low Graphics No shaders.
+GEFORCE® GTX 9 SERIES or Equivalent cards (or worse), potato/low Graphics No shaders.
 Depending on Ram and CPU Can push this to a Medium graphics.

 GEFORCE® GTX 10 SERIES or Equivalent cards, Medium graphics, No shaders.
 Depending on Ram and CPU Can push this to a high graphics.